 - 1.1 This Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
 Since the Education and Inspections Act 2006, schools have a duty to promote community cohesion.
-Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism. - 1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-From 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism". - 1.3 Safeguarding children from all risks of harm, including those children in the EYFS, is an important part of a school's work and protecting them from extremism is one aspect of that.
-The duty to prevent children and young people being radicalised is set out in the following documents: - Counter Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (September 2023, as amended) - Working Together to Safeguard Children (2020, as amended) - Prevent Duty Guidance: for England and Wales (March 2015) Revised July 2015 (as amended) - The Prevent Duty: Departmental advice for schools and childminders (June 2015, as amended) - The Use of Social Media for on-line radicalisation (July 2015, as amended)
+Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism. - 1.2 Schools are in a unique position to notice concerns or changes in children's behaviour because they have regular interactions with them.
+They, also have an important part to play in both educating children and young people about extremism, recognising when pupils start to become radicalised, and prevent them from being influenced.
+From 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism".
+Schools must foster a culture that supports effective arrangements to identify children who may need early help or who are at risk of harm or exploitation. - 1.3 Safeguarding children from all risks of harm, including those children in the EYFS, is an important part of a school's work and protecting them from extremism is one aspect of that.
+The duty to prevent children and young people being radicalised is set out in the following documents: - Counter Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (September 2024, as amended) - Working Together to Safeguard Children (2023, as amended) - Prevent Duty Guidance: England and Wales (2023) - Prevent Guidance: safeguarding learners vulnerable to radicalisation (2023) (including all parts; Introduction; Understanding and Identifying radicalisation; Managing risk; and Case Studies) - The Use of Social Media for on-line radicalisation (July 2015, as amended)